AdrienLemaire/fandekasp.github.io/_posts/2017-04-24-solarized.md

 restarting an application, i3 will detect the windows being closed and automatically re-tile the other windows, then repeat the process once chrome is restarted, potentially breaking the window layout we had defined prior to changing the theme.
-To paliate this issue, we can improve the script to save the current layout before closing Chrome, then restore the layout once Chrome is restarted.
+To avoid this issue, we can improve the script to save the current layout before closing Chrome, then restore the layout once Chrome is restarted.